AnastosKol/PrHackira/README.md

 The Project Hackira for realising the Magic Mirror Project with several APIs.

-Contributors: Anastasios Koloniaris, Erik Skoog, Andrea Amodea
+Contributors: Anastasios Koloniaris, Erik Skoog, Andrea Amodeo

 To start with:
 * Vasttrafik API